apple/foundationdb/documentation/sphinx/source/api-python.rst

 .. module:: fdb.tenant_management

-The FoundationDB API includes function to manage the set of tenants in a cluster.
+The FoundationDB API includes functions to manage the set of tenants in a cluster.

 .. method:: fdb.tenant_management.create_tenant(db_or_tr, tenant_name)